Feeding young children can be a perplexing process, particularly when you're new to parenting.

 "Children are born knowing how to regulate their food intake," says Tanner-Blasiar.
 "It's a parent's job to respect their child's instincts."

 Infants as young as 6 months are capable of expressing their interest in eating.
-How will you know he's had enough?
+How will you know they have had enough?
 Here are some of the telltale signs:

 - Swatting at the spoon

-- Turning his head away from the spoon
+- Turning their head away from the spoon

-- Pursing his lips tight when the spoon comes his way
+- Pursing their lips tight when the spoon comes their way

-- Spitting out every spoonful you manage to get in his mouth
+- Spitting out every spoonful you manage to get in their mouth

 If your child seems disinterested in solids when you first offer them, wait a few days and try again.
 Some children take more time than others to come around to eating from a spoon.
 While some are consistently poor eaters, most babies eat what they need to thrive.